basysKom/RiveQtQuickPlugin/README.md

 ```

+## Logging

+There are 4 logging categories, so it is easy to filter relevant output:

+- **rqqpItem:** Logs related to the RiveQtQuickItem, like file loading, properties, etc.
+- **rqqpRendering:** Logs related to rendering and the rendering classes
+- **rqqpInspection:** Logs related to the content of the rive file like artboards, animations, statemachine info.
+- **rqqpInteraction:** Logs related to user interaction with the item and rive content

 ### Example Project

 Check out the "example" folder in this repository for a complete example project demonstrating how to use the `RiveQtQuickPlugin`.